“The artist is nothing without the gift, but the gift is nothing without work.” – Emile Zola

 Studio 105: Located a few blocks off main street in Belle is this lovely, one-person house with all the accommodations and no sharing of facilities.
 A small second bedroom could be used for collaborative teams or families.

-Studio 701: Just off Highway 28 is this two-person house.
+Studio 701 (the purple house): Just off Highway 28 is this two-person house.
 A large separate remodeled garage studio is for one of the artists, while the other has the large living room as studio space.

 Studio requests will be considered but are not guaranteed.